-Once a year we deliver a course in a weekend retreat format called Encounter God.
-My job in that course is to
+Once a year, when I was in Canada, we delivered a course in a weekend retreat format called Encounter God.
+My job in that course was to

 teach the first three units.
 The first one sets up the weekend and teaches a very basic truth: life is a battle.